FrankDroidNGA/Survival-Analysis-PBC/README.md

 diagnosis, so the data here are on an additional 106 cases as well as the 312 randomized participants.

 The dataset is found here (https://search.r-project.org/CRAN/refmans/merlin/html/pbc.html)

+CoxPH Model, LogNormal, LogLogistic, log-log plots, Weibull Model, Exponential Models were used in this analysis.

+Conclusion: There is no effect of the drug D-penicillamine on PBC Patients (it might even be leading to negative effects).